 - AAV vectors are safe; most people are exposed to wild type AAV (serotype 2) during childhood, without developing any symptoms because AAV causes no disease.
 Regulatory authorities consider AAV vectors lower risk than other vectors commonly used in gene therapy, such as retroviruses or lentiviruses, because they present a low risk for inserting genetic material into the patient's chromosomes, which is known as insertional mutagenesis and may lead to cancer.
 This is because AAV DNA exists in the cell as a circle, or plasmid, outside the main chromosomal DNA. - AAV vectors are less immunogenic than other viral vectors commonly used in gene therapy, which have caused inflammatory reactions in some patients. - AAV1 results in a highly efficient delivery of genes into muscle cells so extremely small quantities can be administered directly to the heart to achieve a therapeutic effect; approximately 1/10,000 of a gram of AAV1 capsid protein is contained in a therapeutic dose.
-We have not observed any toxicities in our preclinical studies or clinical trials.

-- AAV particles are small particles and pass freely through the blood vessel wall, bathing the heart muscle and providing broad distribution in the heart without the requirement for invasive or risky procedures.
-It is delivered directly to the heart over ten minutes in a simple outpatient procedure in a cardiac catheterization laboratory.
+We have not observed any toxicities in our preclinical studies or clinical trials. - AAV particles are small particles and pass freely through the blood vessel wall, bathing the heart muscle and providing broad distribution in the heart without the requirement for invasive or risky procedures.
+It is delivered directly to the heart over 10 minutes in a simple, one-time, outpatient procedure in a cardiac catheterization laboratory.
 Patients are awake under mild sedation, and outside of a small puncture in the groin or arm, feel no sensation as a catheter is advanced to the heart.
+Catheterization procedures like this are routine and are performed thousands of times a day around the globe for imaging the heart. - AAV1, compared to other AAV serotypes such as AAV6/8/9, is well suited for expression in cardiac muscle after intracoronary infusion as it does not bind heparin sulfate.
+This allows passage of MYDICAR freely through the interstitial space which is important for perfusion of the interior portions of the myocardium.
+The lack of heparin sulfate binding also avoids the liver tropism of AAV serotypes such as AAV6.
+Furthermore, AAV1 but not AAV9, transduces endothelial cells, important for the vasodilator effects of MYDICAR.
+Finally, lack of heparin sulfate binding may reduce inflammatory immune response, as it likely directs uptake into human dendritic cells and activation of capsid specific T cells.

-Catheterization procedures like this are routine and are performed thousands of times a day around the globe for imaging the heart. - Our AAV1 production and manufacturing technology has been developed with a focus on commercialization, and we believe we will be able to produce MYDICAR in large quantities to support our target markets.
+Our AAV1 production and manufacturing technology has been developed with a focus on large-scale commercialization, and we believe we will be able to produce MYDICAR in large quantities to support our target markets.